27 Epic Things to Do in Cabo San Lucas (and Beyond)

 There’s whale watching between December and March, sailing, championship golf, sportfishing (Cabo hosts the richest marlin fishing tournament in the world), awesome scuba diving and so much more…

-Things to do in Cabo San Lucas
+Best things to do in Cabo San Lucas (and Los Cabos)

-Whether it’s your first visit to this Mexican beach destination (or you’re a repeat Cabo visitor like us), check out these 27 wickedly fun things to do in Cabo from our epic list below.
+Whether it’s your first time to this sunny Mexican beach paradise or you’re a repeat fan like us, check out these 27 wickedly fun Cabo activities from our list below.

 1) Go whale watching